vladslugin987/planos/README.md

 # Planos

-A planner with AI chat and notes.
-Made it for myself, maybe someone will find it useful.
+A comprehensive productivity and finance management app with AI assistance.
+Plan your days, track tasks with checklists, manage finances, and take notes - all in one place.

 **Live Demo: https://planos-blond.vercel.app**

 ## Features

-- Weekly calendar with drag & drop events
+- **Weekly Calendar** - Drag and drop events with minute precision
-- AI assistant (needs OpenAI key)
+- **Task Management** - Create tasks with checklists, priorities, and due dates
+- **Finance Tracker** - Track income and expenses by day, month, and year
-- Sticky notes
+- **Sticky Notes** - Draggable notes for quick thoughts
-- Auth via GitHub or Google
-- GitHub integration for homework management
+- **AI Assistant** - Smart scheduling with OpenAI integration
+- **Year View** - See your events across the entire year
+- **Multi-language** - Full support for English and Russian
+- **Responsive Design** - Works on desktop and mobile
-- Everything syncs between devices
+- **Data Sync** - Everything syncs between your devices

 ## Setup